 there may be no free

 9.4.1 -- Basic Page Replacement

-Write the contents of the "victim" frame to swap space first if
+The OS writes the contents of the "victim" frame to swap space first,

-for some reason the page is missing from swap space then write
+-- so as to save time.
+(If for some reason the page is missing

 Update entries in page tables and data structures (e.g. frame

-allocation table) associated with both the "victim" and the
+allocation table) associated with both the "victim" process,

 that gives the lowest page-fault rate.